Court-order context

 Don't have an order yet?

-If you're eligible for expungement and haven't filed yet, our free eligibility checker can tell you what's possible in your state.
-Once you have the order, attach it and we'll re-run your removal sweep with the order embedded.
+If you're eligible for expungement and haven't filed yet, our free eligibility checker can help you understand the basics before you talk with legal aid or an attorney.

 See what's still online about you